CirclesUBI/circles-handbook/docs/developers/tech-overview.md

 The blockchain is the ultimate source of truth.
 In every block there is a potential change of the trust network.
 But in the blockchain the data is not structured.

 The indexing tasks done by the graph and the api-worker take time, therefore the status will be always relatively old (the blockchain keeps adding blocks).

-## Known Incompatibilities with other Circles Systems in the Ecosystem

-- Circles Land:
-    - If a user is created through circles land, the capability of displaying which safes a user owns is missing.
-See issues [59](https://github.com/CirclesUBI/circles-subgraph/issues/59), [44](https://github.com/CirclesUBI/circles-subgraph/issues/44) and [5](https://github.com/CirclesUBI/safe-contracts/issues/5), and the project board [24](https://github.com/orgs/CirclesUBI/projects/24).

-    - User data is partitioned.
-Data from a specific user can only be retrieved from the API of the system where they registered (circles.garden or circles.land).